 Open a Self-Directed IRA

-The first step for purchasing investment properties in Central New Jersey within your IRA is to open a “self-directed” IRA.
+The first step for purchasing investment properties in Newark within your IRA is to open a “self-directed” IRA.
 You can do this by visiting a qualified financial advisor or other trusted fiduciary to act as the IRA custodian.
 A fee-only financial advisor can help you set up this account with minimal hassle, while a commission-based financial advisor may attempt to steer you clear of purchasing tangible assets within your IRA (he or she won’t earn much on the investment).

 Types of Properties You Can Buy With Your IRA and Rules